 • A handful of basil

-Prepare the sauté with carrot and onion, then fry in a pan and add the diced vegetables and peas.
-Saute on high heat for 5 minutes and season with salt and pepper.
-Blend the vegetables with the white wine and let the alcohol evaporate.
+Prepare the sauté with carrot and onion, then sauté in a pan and add the vegetables cut into cubes and the peas.
+Sauté over high heat for 5 minutes and season with salt and pepper.
+Deglaze the vegetables with the white wine and let the alcohol evaporate.

-At this point add the sauce and a couple of glasses of water, then season again with salt and pepper and let it cook for half an hour.
+At this point, add the passata and a couple of glasses of water, then adjust again for salt and pepper and let it cook for half an hour.
 Now you can turn off the heat and add the basil leaves.

-Sprinkle a spoonful of ragù on the bottom of a baking dish and proceed as we saw in the Chianina ragù recipe, adding mozzarella and Parmesan cheese between layers.
-Bake in a preheated fan oven at 180 degrees for about a quarter of an hour, then let it cool and serve.
+Spread a spoonful of ragù on the bottom of a baking dish and proceed as we saw in the Chianina ragù recipe, adding mozzarella and Parmigiano between layers.
+Bake in the preheated ventilated oven at 180°C for about fifteen minutes, then let cool and serve.

-Lasagna with fish ragout is a delicate and refined alternative that is also perfect for parties.
+The lasagna with fish ragù is a delicate and refined alternative, perfect even for festive occasions.
 The protagonists are the flavors of the sea enhanced by a fragrant ragù.

 For four people: